-So how do we measure the continuing performance of the Obamacare?
+So how do we measure the continuing performance of Obamacare?

 We first look at what Obamacare has promised to do: to increase the affordability of health insurance, lower the rate of uninsured, and reduce U.S healthcare spending.
 Then, by looking at the data, we see its progress and what the future holds for healthcare in America.

 Health Insurance Is More Affordable Than Before

 Several studies have shown that the subsidies offered by the ACA make health insurance more affordable for a majority of Americans.
 This is because the ACA grants more subsidies to those close to the federal poverty line, and the majority of Americans fall closer to the line than farther.

 To put it into numbers, that 133 % above the poverty line pay a max annual premium of $992 for healthcare, while those at 400% pay a max of $8,379.
 Does this mean that those who are higher above the poverty line will be paying more?
-Yes, but as a whole, more people are paying less for insurance and less people are paying more.
+Yes, but as a whole, more people are paying less for insurance and fewer people are paying more.
 Additionally, the Kaiser Family Foundation has found that most people who have private insurance are eligible for subsidies with the ACA—further increasing the notion that the ACA has increased the affordability of health insurance.

 The Rate of Uninsured Has Decreased